Generation of mechanical cat-like states via optomagnomechanics: Introduction

 In recent years, the magnomechanical system \cite{Zuo} has attracted much attention due to its potential for preparing macroscopic quantum states \cite{JL18,JL19b}, quantum sensing~\cite{Jing24}, and its rich nonlinearities, such as magnon-phonon cross-Kerr effect \cite{RCS22} and magnonic frequency combs \cite{Xiong23,Dong23}.
 For a large-size magnetic sample, e.g., an yttrium-iron-garnet (YIG) sphere, the magnetostrictive interaction is a dispersive type, which couples magnon excitations to the deformation displacement.
 Further coupling the magnomechanical displacement to an optical cavity via radiation pressure forms a hybrid optomagnomechanical (OMM) system \cite{Fan,Dong22,QST23}, which has been proven to be a promising system to realize the optical readout of magnonic states \cite{QST23} and generate microwave-optics \cite{LPR23,LPR25,Xiong25,Zhang25} and magnon-atom entanglement \cite{FanPRA23,Di24}.

-Here, we present a scheme for preparing a mechanical cat-like state based on the OMM system.
-We take the approach of subtracting excitations from the squeezed vacuum state \cite{MD97,AB07}.
-Specifically, our scheme consists of two steps: $i$) Preparing a mechanical squeezed state in the magnomechanical subsystem by applying a two-tone driving field to the magnon mode; $ii$) Subtracting phonons from the generated squeezed state by sending a weak red-detuned optical pulse to the optomechanical cavity.
+Here, we present a scheme for preparing a mechanical cat-like state based on the OMM system {using fast microwave and optical pulses}.
+We adopt the approach of subtracting excitations from the squeezed vacuum state \cite{MD97,AB07,TJ16}.
+Specifically, our scheme consists of two steps: $i$) Preparing a mechanical squeezed state in the magnomechanical subsystem by applying {a pair of red- and blue-detuned microwave pulses} to the magnon mode; $ii$) Subtracting phonons from the generated squeezed state by sending a weak red-detuned optical pulse to the optomechanical cavity.
 The detection of $k$ anti-Stokes photons in the cavity output field heralds a $k$-phonon-subtracted squeezed state, corresponding to a cat-like state of mechanical motion.